sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 find gtdb-reps-rs214-k21/ -type f > list.gtdb-reps-rs214-k21.txt
 ```
-(Note that once [sourmash#2712](https://github.com/sourmash-bio/sourmash/pull/2712) is merged, you will be able to do `sourmash sig split ... -E .sig.gz` to skip the additional find/gzip command.)
+(Note that once [sourmash#2712](https://github.com/sourmash-bio/sourmash/pull/2712) is released, you will be able to do `sourmash sig split ... -E .sig.gz` to skip the additional find/gzip command.)

 ## Running the commands